Adventures & experiences in contemporary technology

 There’s no MySQL needed for this since the storage medium is XML.
 Could be worth a look, then.

-This blogging tool appears to be getting a lot of praise in these days when WordPress is so dominant.
+This blogging tool appears to be getting a lot of praise these days when WordPress is so dominant.
 Finding a copy to install on a server of your own needs a visit to the installation guide in the documentation or to go to its area on GitHub.
 There also are free and paid hosting options too and that is what is being proffered on the project’s home page.
-Though available as open source under the more permissive MIT licence, there clearly is a need to fund the project’s future development.
+Though available as open-source under the more permissive MIT licence, there clearly is a need to fund the project’s future development.

 There is no database at the back of this and the content editing involves using markdown too so this is a different approach to publishing on the web.
 Ruby is the technology underlying the whole thing so your web host may need to support that too.
-Nevertheless, Stackexchange decided to use for their own blog so that is an example for you to survey.
+Nevertheless, Stackexchange decided to use it for their own blog so that is an example for you to survey.

 This uses the Smarty templating engine as the backbone of its blogging capability and very well it seems to work too.
 Of course, there is the need to learn a new of doing things but that’s always the way with unfamiliar technology.
-In this case, it is the templating language that really supplies the learning curve though a day’s effort is all that’s needed to get going.
+In this case, it is the templating language that really supplies the learning curve, though a day’s effort is all that’s needed to get going.
 With all that’s going for it, it’s a pity that the calendar widget (or nugget as these things get called in the Serendipity world) doesn’t stop when it should and lands you one month into the future!
 Let’s hope that they get as far as addressing that one.

 It may not feel as slick or as swish as others but I have made it do what I want for A Wanderer’s Miscellany.
 With its only Textile mark up language and the way that content is organised, it may come across as being more for technical folks but that can be tamed too.
 Plugins help on that front and I have grown to respect the flexibility.
 As you might have gathered, I like it.

-Started out as a fork from b2 and is moving along a path from dedicated blogging tool to more general content management system.
+Started out as a fork from b2 and is moving along a path from a dedicated blogging tool to a more general content management system.
 Though I am always concerned that some succeeding version will foist something upon me that I don’t want or need, it so far has avoided this state of affairs.
 That’s just as well given that it turns up on nearly every website that I now run.